dbrabon/file_adoption/README.md

   `public://`) that should be skipped when scanning.
 - **Enable Adoption** – When checked, cron will automatically adopt orphaned files using the configured settings.
+- **Items per cron run** – Maximum number of files processed and displayed per scan or cron run.
+Defaults to 20.

 Changes are stored in `file_adoption.settings`.